betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 - Wake
 - Load gear into vehicles
-- Drive to Land
+- Drive to Environment
 - Plant for 8.5 hours
     - Take trees out of boxes or trays, then load the trees into bags [InsertImage]
-    - Put on the bags and walk into your land [InsertImage]
+    - Put on the bags and walk into your Environment [InsertImage]
     - Plant all the trees in your bag